|

 be preferentially developed over carbon based energy sources.

-has to be made in the shadow of species preservation, genetic diversity,
+The value judgment has to be made in the shadow of species preservation,

-local ecology, impacts of substituted energy sources, and the economics
+genetic diversity, local ecology, impacts of substituted energy sources,

 Davis